2011 Pacific typhoon season: Typhoon Nesat (Pedring)

 On September 29, by the time Nesat managed to re-develop ad 10 nmi ragged eye, it made landfall over Wenchang in Hainan, China and started weakening again.
 Because of the poor shapre and disorganization at the LLCC, the typhoon could only maintain a maximum 1-min sustained windspeed of 65 kn.
 Even after the landfall, Nesat maintained vigorous convection all around the LLCC and did not weaken too much when compared to the reactions after the Philippine landfall.
 There was a sea-surface temperature of approximately 28 C and a slight vertical wind shear of 10 kn near the system's center at that time.
 The JTWC anticipated the storm to gradually drift over the Gulf of Tonkin and make landfall over Vietnam with a 1-min sustained wind speed of at-least 50 kn.
 Early on September 30, Nesat made its final landfall over northern Vietnam with a 1-mim sustained windspeed of 55 kn and a well-defined, tightly wrapped LLCC, and soon it started weakening.
+The lowest air pressure recorded in Cô Tô during the typhoon was 981.4 hPa.
 Due to land interaction, the convection around the system started decaying rapidly.
 Due to the rapid weakening, the JTWC ceased advisories on the storm, soon afterwards.
 Later that evening, the JMA downgraded Nesat to a tropical low over land and issued their final warning on the system.

 The residents of Manila had nothing to do but wading through waist-deep floodwaters, dodging branches and flying debris as the typhoon sent surging waves as tall as palm trees over seawalls completely submerging neighborhoods.
 By the evening of September 27, at-least 7 people were reported to be killed and most of them in metropolitan Manila, a place already battered by heavy monsoonal rains.
 Similar to the Tulane University during Hurricane Katrina, the Manila Hospital moved patients from its ground floor which was flooded with neck-deep waters.
 Hospital generators were flooded and the building had no power since the typhoon arrived.
 Soldiers and police in trucks moved thousands of residents, most importantly the women and the children away from the Baseco shanty after many houses were washed away in the storm surge and floodwaters brought by Nesat.
 The typhoon made landfall before dawn triggering instant response.
 Authorities ordered more than a hundred thousand people across the country to flee from Typhoon Nesat's rains and wind gusts.
 Several schools and offices were shut and thousands were stranded after flight and ferry services were completely disrupted by the fierce storm.
 Nearly thirty-seven percent of Manila Electric Company's service area was left without power after high winds and heavy rains toppled power lines.
 Also, in Malabon, Navotas and Valenzuela the Manila Electric power company shut down power to prevent any accidents.